Elliotichi/placePal/README.md

 # PlacePal
-The ultimate placemnt website designed by students for students
+The ultimate placement website.
+Designed by students for students